Confusedfish/confusedfish.github.io/_posts/2018_Spain/2018-5-06-Paragliding-ep.md

 Not a good start.
 We wander round and realise there is another door around the corner.
 This is our entrance although there is nothing to tell us this!
 Inside is freezing cold, however, the next day we come to appreciate the cool after a few hours on the hill in the blazing sunshine.
 We grab a siesta and some supplies before meeting up at the paragliding shop for dinner.

-Thankfully the next day sees a vast improvement.
-We have a couple of hours of theory before heading out to a site to practice ground control (basically getting the wing up and controlling it once it's in the air, but not physically leaving the ground yourself).
+For our first day we have a couple of hours of theory before heading out to a site to practice ground handling (basically getting the wing up and controlling it once it's in the air, but not physically leaving the ground yourself).
 It's hot, sweaty work but lots of fun.
 We have a long lunch break to avoid the fiercest heat of the day and then it’s more ground handling in the afternoon on a
 [rough, just ploughed field](https://www.windy.com/36.898/-5.394?35.890,-5.394,7,m:eGEaf0b).
 By the end we are bruised and battered and very ready for home.
 Can our bodies cope with another 13 days of this?!?